ElinEunjung/python-exam-project-pgr107/README.md

 > All code contributions must be made via Pull Requests and require **2 approved peer reviews** before merging.
 > 📌 See [Git Workflow](docs/GIT_WORKFLOW.md) and [Peer Review Process](docs/PEER_REVIEW_PROCESS.md) for details.

-We believe this project reflects not only our **technical ability** but also our **professional team collaboration**, which we consider essential for real-world software development.

 ## 📁 Project Structure